andrewchan868/Math-with-monte-carlo/DiceGameTheory/12Faces/README.md

 # Unfair Dice Game Strategy

 In this game, we're dealing with a 12-faced dice with uneven probabilities.
-Specifically, the number 11 has a 40% chance of being rolled, while all other numbers have an equal likelihood of 3/55.
+Specifically, the number 11 has a 40% chance of being rolled, while all other numbers have an equal likelihood of 3/55 which is 0.6/11.

 Two players compete.
 Each player chooses a number.
 The dice is then rolled.
 The player whose chosen number is closest to the rolled number wins.